19th Annual Neuromuscular Plasticity Symposium

 We invite graduate students and postdoctoral fellows to present their research in poster format.
-The poster session will be held from 1:30 – 4:00 p.m. at Emerson Alumni Hall, 1938 West University Avenue.
-The top graduate student poster winners will be recognized and presented a travel award.
-The top post-doctoral fellow poster winners will also be recognized and will also receive a travel award.
-Award recipients will be announced at the 4:30 p.m. poster awards ceremony.
-Prior to the poster session, all poster presenters are invited to join the keynote speakers and T32 preceptors at a luncheon at Emerson Alumni Hall.
+The poster session will be held from 4:30 – 7:00 p.m. on March 21, 2024, at The Earl and Christy Powell University House, 2151 West University Avenue, Gainesville, FL 32603.
+The top graduate student and postdoctoral poster winners will be recognized and presented with a travel award during the poster awards ceremony on March 22, 2023, at 11:45 a.m. at HPNP Auditorium.
+All poster presenters are invited to join the keynote speakers and T32 preceptors for plenary lectures and T32 trainee presentations at Emerson Alumni Hall.

 Abstract submitters will receive a reply within three business days.
-If you do not receive a reply within three business days, contact Chyna Miller at 352-273-6113 or email@example.com.
+If you do not receive a reply within three business days, contact Mike Ryan Simonovich at 352-273-6118 or firstname.lastname@example.org.

 Abstract and posters are judged based on these categories, which are broadly defined as follows:

 - Impact: What potential does this research described have to impact and advance knowledge of the chosen field of research?

 - Innovation: How creative is the hypothesis put forward?
 How innovative is the approach used to address the hypothesis?